Information for students

 We have put together some frequently asked questions and answers below, if you can’t find the information you are looking for, then please get in touch and we will do our best to help you.

-You can also see a technician in person at our walk-up desks: either on the first floor of the Peirson Study and Guidance Centre at the St John's Campus, or on Level 3 of The Hive (Both are open 09:00 - 17:00, Monday - Friday).
+- visit us at our walk-up desk on the first floor of the Peirson Study and Guidance Centre at the St John's Campus (open 09:00 - 17:00, Monday - Friday).

 Yes, as a student you get access to Office 365 which includes your University email account and access to 1TB of OneDrive cloud storage.
 To access your OneDrive storage, select the OneDrive tile on the student MyDay page.